Close Menu

 Craftopia

 Something that drags similar shows down, like the recent Lego Masters or really most baking shows is that you don’t actually get to watch too much of the creative process.
-To be fair, it is a huge production challenge to condense 12 hours of competition into 42 minutes of TV or split screen time between a large number of competitors.
+To be fair, it is a huge production challenge to condense 12 hours of competition into 42 minutes of TV, or to split screen time between a large number of competitors.
 But Craftopia‘s small-scale competitions make room for more time to watch the crafts go from scratch to complete before your eyes.

 What I love most, though, about Craftopia is that the kids all just get to be themselves.
 Whether its the boy who is an absolute croche wizard but he’s also shy and contemplative or is the girl with a wacky sense of hair and clothing style who loves design is has no qualms about speaking her mind, they all just get to showcase how uniquely themselves they are.
 And the judges and host encourage it and embody it themselves.
 So many unique personalities and favorite types of crafting are on display in this show, and it just makes it all the more fun and all the more inspiring to try new skills yourself.